Section 4 Simulation construction

 If soils have been included in the TUFLOW HPC simulation and infiltration of water occurs, then this water takes with it any previously released pollutants and continues to advect these in the subsurface as it does water.
 Similarly, if TUFLOW HPC predicts that water travelling in soil layers intersects the ground surface, then any included pollutants are returned to the surface wet store and advected and dispersed as normal.
 If a particular pollutant is not required to infiltrate from the surface to subsurface, then this infiltration can be turned off (default is on).
 This is intended to be set as off for particulate pollutants, although is user definable:

-Infiltration <name> == off
+Infiltration <name> == OFF

 An example block of these Pollutant Export Model block commands within TUFLOW CATCH (with clarifying section headers as comments) is: